CFerraris/Learning/README.md

 ## Websites

-Contains a list of websites contain useful resources.
+Contains a list of websites with useful resources.

 ## Udemy